OpenVAA/voting-advice-application/docs/docker-setup-guide.md

 ### Hot reloading

 Development Docker images will listen to changes in the files and allow hot reloading, meaning the Docker images don't need to be re-generated after making changes to the codebase.
+Hot reloading is enabled by default in the frontend, but for backend this can be enabled by adding the volume `- ./:/opt` as a mounted point in [docker-compose.dev.yml](../backend/vaa-strapi/docker-compose.dev.yml) and re-building the Docker container.
+However, this can make the development process slow at times, so it is not recommended to keep that on unless doing direct development on the backend source code.

 ## Stop The Containers